White-tailed eagle: Systematics

 The white-tailed eagle itself forms a species pair with the bald eagle.
 These diverged from other sea eagles at the beginning of the early Miocene (c.
 10 mya) at the latest, possibly (if the most ancient fossil record is correctly assigned to this genus) as early as the early or middle Oligocene, about 28 mya.
 A recent genetic study of mitochondrial DNA is consistent with this idea.
 Greenlandic white-tailed eagles (proposed as H. a. groenlandicus) form, on evolutionary time scales, a relatively recently founded population that has not yet accumulated many unique genetic characteristics and may not strictly fulfill the distinction of a subspecies.
 However, the population appears to be demographically isolated and deserves special protection.
-At one time an eastern subspecies (H. a. brooksi) was proposed as well but there is little evidence supporting this as more than a case of clinal variation in coloring and size (i.e. the eastern average slightly darker and smaller than more westerly ones).
+At one time an eastern subspecies (H. a. brooksi) was proposed as well but there is little evidence supporting this as more than a case of clinal variation in colouring and size (i.e. the eastern average slightly darker and smaller than more westerly ones).
 As in other sea-eagle species pairs, this one consists of a white-headed (the bald eagle) and a tan-headed species.
 They probably diverged in the North Pacific, spreading westwards into Eurasia and eastwards into North America.
 Like the third large northern species, Steller's sea eagle (Haliaeetus pelagicus), adults have yellow feet, beaks and eyes.
 Another species, likely intermediate between the white-tailed, bald and Steller's sea eagles and the Ichthyophaga type fish eagles, is the Pallas's fish eagle (Haliaeetus leucoryphus), which in life history seems to range farther from water and to higher elevations than the three northern species normally do.
 Due to the similar dietary and nesting habits of sea eagles, they are mostly allopatric in distribution as competition can be considerable between these eagles.

 Currently, eagles occur in the Hawaiian Islands only as vagrants, but Quaternary bones of Haliaeetus have been found on three of the major islands.
 An ancient DNA study published in 2015 characterized the rapidly evolving mitochondrial control region of one of these specimens.
-DNA from a ∼3,500-year-old sea eagle skeleton found in a lava cave on Maui was sequenced.
+DNA from a ~3,500-year-old sea eagle skeleton found in a lava cave on Maui was sequenced.
 Phylogenetic analyses suggested that the Hawaiian eagle represents a distinct (>3% divergent) mtDNA lineage that is most closely related to extant white-tailed eagles.
 Based on fossil calibration, the Hawaiian mtDNA lineage probably diverged around the Middle Pleistocene.
 Thus, although not clearly differentiated in morphology from its relatives, the Hawaiian eagle likely represented an isolated, resident population in the Hawaiian archipelago for more than 100,000 years, where it was the largest terrestrial predator.
 The reasons for its extinction are unknown.